dailytutorfor.you

 Introduction

-Have you ever used an AI coding assistant like Claude Code or Cursor, but got inconsistent results?
-The code written doesn't match expectations, testing is ignored, or it even makes your project more complicated?
+Have you ever used an AI coding assistant like Claude Code or Cursor, but the results were messy?
+The code it writes doesn't match expectations, testing gets ignored, or it even makes your project more complicated?
 You're not alone.

-Superpowers comes as the solution.
-This isn't just a regular plugin—it's an agentic skills framework that changes how coding agents work.
+Superpowers is here as the solution.
+This is not just another plugin—it is an agentic skills framework that changes how coding agents work.
 Instead of immediately writing code when asked, an agent with Superpowers will:

 1. Ask first what you actually want to build